 Healdsburg Day Labor Center (California Human Development): 433-6652.
 Helps with rent, utilities & food stamp applications.
 M-F 7am-12pm.
 405 Grove St. (map).
 Se habla español.
 Also see Employment & Training section. www.californiahumandevelopment.org

-North Sonoma County Svs: 433-6161.
+North Sonoma County Services: 433-6161.
 Helps with rent & security deposit for Healdsburg, Windsor & Cloverdale residents.
+Also helps with Calfresh & Medi-Cal applications.
 By appointment.
-Tue-Fri 10am-4pm.
+Mon-Fri 10am-4pm.
 209 Matheson St. (map).
-Se habla español limitada.
-Also see Emergency Shelters & Transitional Housing sections. http://northsonomacountyservices.wordpress.com
+Se habla español.
+Also see Health Care and Transitional Housing sections. www.northsonomacountyservices.com

 COTS Rapid Re-Housing (RRH): 765-6530 x 113.
 Provides security deposit and/or rental assistance to homeless individuals & families.
 Must be homeless at time of application.
 Applications must be received during open application periods only.
 See rapidrehousing.wikispaces.com for more information. www.cots-homless.org